procatstination/farmpogs/README.md

-# Farm pogos
+# Farm Pogs

-This will take a vod and create a 'previously' on type moment.
+This will take a [twitch](https://www.twitch.tv) vod

-Right now it chooses a set of 4 emotes and find when this is used the most.
+and create a short video 'previously' on type moment of all the chatters top momemnts according to the [emotes](https://betterttv.com/) chatters type.

-It then edits these clips together to provide a summary of a vod to give a nice fun overview of best momements.
+Right now it chooses a set of 4 emotes and find when this is used the most then roughly joins those segments.

 # Example